Make a Referral

 Best Practices for Employers to Handle Long-Term Illnesses or Chronic Conditions

-Establish Clear Policies: Employers should have a comprehensive policy outlining the requirements for sick notes, the duration of absences that necessitate a sick note, and the procedure for requesting one.
-Consistency in policy application is crucial to avoid discrimination or favoritism.
 The policy should also cover preventative care, accommodations, and return to work policies.
 Considerations should include the types of work adjustments that are considered “reasonable accommodation” for the organization, the length of requirement for accommodations or time away from work, how private employee health information will be handled and stored, and how to manage requests for any specific contraindications that might cause safety risks to the employee, the coworkers, or the public.

-Consider Functional Abilities: When reviewing sick notes, employers should focus on functional abilities, including physical, sensory, cognitive, and behavioural abilities, rather than specific medical diagnoses.
+Consider Functional Abilities: When reviewing sick notes, employers should focus on functional abilities, including physical, sensory, cognitive, and behavioural abilities, rather than a specific medical diagnosis.
+Employers do not have the right to know an employee’s medical information.
 This approach ensures a fair assessment of an employee's capacity to perform job duties, helps identify suitable accommodations, and maintains employee confidentiality.
-Employers should work closely with healthcare professionals such as Occupational Therapists to understand the functional limitations and requirements of employees with illnesses or injuries.

 Stay in Communication: Employers should maintain open lines of communication with employees who are sick to check on well-being, monitor the effectiveness of accommodations, and discuss return-to-work plans.
 Regular check-ins can provide opportunities for employees to share any changes in their condition or accommodation needs and can also contribute to a smoother transition back to work.